ruichenZz/cs239-attention-span/user-research/CS239 Attention Span User Research.md

 to content creators.
 The primary reason why a user quite watching a video is boring content (46.2%), content different from what's expected (26.9%), and slow pacing (19.2%).
 When it comes to content sharing, the most common reason is overwelmingly funny content (76.9%).
 This suggest contents that evoke strong feelings from users (especially joy) have a much higher chance of being shared.

+DEPTH: We also did an additional round of user research by interviewing 5 content creators.
+See the "interview.md" for notes on the interviews.
+The following is the summary from the interviews:

+Our interviews reveal that content creators prioritize engagement and audience retention, with goals ranging from self-expression to monetization.
+Most use both short and long videos, adjusting content length based on platform trends and audience feedback.
+From the participants' view points, boring content and slow pacing are key reasons for audience drop-off, making fast-paced editing, sense of humor, storytelling, and trending elements crucial for engagement.

+Existing analytics tools help track watch time and retention, but creators lack insights on why viewers stop watching, often relying on trial and intuition to optimize content.
+A major gap exists in analytics tools, highlighting the need for solutions that not only track audience behavior but also provide actionable feedback on content improvement.

+Some interesting findings:
+- The shift toward shorter videos is not purely driven by attention span decline; instead, many creators shorten their content because shorter videos tend to perform better on platforms due to algorithmic reach.
+So apart from the content of the video, platform incentives and distribution mechanisms should also be taken into account (this would be hard though).
+- Mid-length videos (3-6 minutes) tend to be the worst performers, as they often fail to capture the casual appeal of short videos while lacking the depth or storytelling needed to retain viewers in long-form content.
+Unless they provide high information density or strong narrative structure, these videos struggle to hold audience attention.

 ## # After you get started with user research

 ***Synthesize your user research into:***